johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md

 }
 ```

-Here we're constructing a JSON-LD Structured Data object that represents a breadcrumb.
+Here we're constructing a JSON-LD structured data object that represents a breadcrumb.
 We're then adding it to the page as a script tag with the `type` of `application/ld+json`.
 And we're rendering the wrapped `BlogArchivePage` component.
-This is so that we can add the Structured Data breadcrumb to the page without having to duplicate the existing code.
+This is so that we can add the structured data breadcrumb to the page without having to duplicate the existing code.

 There's two entries in the `itemListElement` array.
 The first is the home page of the site.
 The second is the archive page itself.
 We're not going to add a link to the archive page as it's the current page.